Every time I stopped drinking, I thought life would instantly feel better.

 1. Alcohol Hijacked Our Pleasure System

-So when we stop drinking?
-There’s a gap.
+So when we stop drinking, there’s a gap.
 A lull.
-Our brain doesn’t react to normal pleasures the way it used to—because it’s still recovering from the artificial highs.
+Our brain doesn’t react to normal pleasures the way it used to because it’s still recovering from the artificial highs.

 2. We Mistake Boredom for a Problem

-I used to think, If life feels this boring without alcohol, maybe alcohol really was helping me live more fully.
-But here’s the thing: alcohol wasn’t adding anything real.
-It was just masking the flatness it had helped create in the first place.
+But alcohol wasn’t adding anything real.
+It was just covering up the flatness it had helped create in the first place.

 That’s the cycle.

-This Phase Is Normal—But It’s Not Permanent
+This Phase Is Normal, But It’s Not Permanent

 How to Get Through the Dullness